Horace Davey, Baron Davey: Judicial career

 Having left parliament for the last time Davey was appointed as a bencher in Lincoln's Inn, on being promoted to the Court of Appeal on 23 September 1893.
 By 23 November he was sworn to the Privy Council.
 Monson v.
 Tussauds Ltd (1894) was a case that determined the future of a museum.
 On 13 August, Davey was made a Lord of Appeal in Ordinary.

-In 1877, Lord Russell of Killowen divorced his wife, in Russell v.
-Russell (1897).
-She accused him of homosexuality, and unwisely used this as grounds for mental cruelty, as he had denied her a judicial separation.

 In the famous Wee Frees Case, General Assembly of Free Church of Scotland (1906) the Great War intervened to withhold a judgement.
 The occasion of a united church of Presbyterians caused the sale of property, the church lost £2 m of real property.
 Haldane, acting for the church successfully argued the case in point, but lost the decision, although he won the deeds of property.
 Nonetheless Parliament legislated at the transfer was ordered.

 The case of Salomon v.
 Salomon (1896) was a precedent for many years on the nature of company law and incorporation.
 The case of Allen v.
 Flood (1898) symbolized the number of political arguments between Liberals, like Davey and the Conservative Lord Halsbury, over the propriety of Trade Union rights.

 Walter v.
 Lane (1900) was a case about the law of copyright for reporters.
 Burland v.
 Earle (1901) was the fraud in the exception to the contract rules since 1843 in Foss v.
 Harbottle (1901).
 Noakes Co v.
 Rice (1901) and Bradley v.
 Carritt (1903) were cases about the collateral benefits in mortgage laws.
 In Ruben v.
 G. Fingall Cons (1906) it was established the effects of a forged certificate on a company.

 In 1905, Davey approached the Liberal leader Sir Henry Campbell-Bannerman to become Lord Chancellor in the new government, but was turned down in favour of Lord Loreburn.
 Davey and Lord Lindley were perhaps the greatest intellects of their generation.
 Lord MacNaughten, himself a powerful thinker, called Davey "the most lawyer of his day."